The End of the Affair (opera)

 The End of the Affair is a chamber opera with music by Jake Heggie and a libretto by Heggie, Heather McDonald and Leonard Foglia.

-Based on the Graham Greene novel of the same title, it is set in London in 1944 and 1946 and focuses on Maurice and Sarah, who vows to end their illicit affair if his life is spared in a bombing.
+Based on the Graham Greene novel of the same title, it is set in London in 1944 and 1946 and focuses on Maurice and Sarah, who have an affair.
+Sarah vows to end the illicit affair if Maurice's life is spared in a bombing.
 His survival leads to Sarah's religious conversion and Maurice's railing against God for it.
 After Sarah returns to her husband, Maurice hires a private detective to investigate her under direction of her husband Henry.

 Performance history

 It premiered in March 2004 at Houston Grand Opera.
 The libretto's last ten minutes were revised to alter the ending for performances at Madison Opera and Seattle Opera.

 The second version of the opera was recorded live in 2007 at the Lyric Opera of Kansas City with Emily Pulley (soprano) as Sarah Miles, Keith Phares (baritone) as Maurice Bendrix, Joyce Castle (mezzo-soprano) as Mrs. Bertram, Victor Benedetti (baritone) as Henry Miles, Robert Orth (baritone) as private Mr. Parkis, and Gerard Powers (tenor) as Richard Smythe.